Zytronium/aeroduel_backend/ROADMAP.md

 the server knows which planes are in the match.
 We also need to decide whether planes will be registered globally or only locally on the users' devices.
 It would be easiest to register only locally, but then it would be possile for plane IDs to overlap.

-### Game Logic Implementation
-Hit processing and score tracking.
-When a plane locks on to the target, it sends a signal to the server confirming a hit.
-The server then updates the score and sends web socket updates to all connected mobile devices.

 ### Mobile Integration
 WebSocket implementation for phone controllers.